-The doctors are Manhattan Sports Therapy are trained spinal specialists based in New York City, who can diagnose the cause of your neck pain.
+The doctors at Manhattan Sports Therapy are trained spinal specialists based in New York City, who can diagnose the cause of your neck pain.
 They use the latest therapy techniques to resolve the problem.
 Below are common questions they get from prospective clients interested in Neck Pain Treatment.

 Stress on the cervical (upper) spine can lead to neck problems, such as reduced mobility and pain.
 Several common causes of neck pain include:

 - Physical labor